2026 Speakers Bureau Library

 Container Gardening

-Synopsis: Container gardening is a fantastic way to grow plants in a limited space, bringing beauty and fresh produce right to your doorstep!
-This presentation will cover: choosing the right containers, selecting appropriate plants, understanding soil and watering needs, and providing essential nutrients.
+Container gardening is a fantastic way to grow plants in a limited space, bringing beauty and fresh produce right to your doorstep!
+Learn how to choose the right containers, select appropriate plants, and understand soil and watering needs.

 Seed Saving

-Synopsis: Want to grow more plants without spending a dime?
-Join us and discover the secrets to harvesting your own seeds!
+Want to grow more plants without spending a dime?
 Learn how to select the best plants for seed saving, choose the highest quality seeds, and master drying and storage techniques.
-Plus, find out how seed saving contributes to a healthier, more biodiverse garden.
-Don’t miss out on this opportunity to grow your own garden – naturally and sustainably!
+Bonus: discover how seed saving contributes to a healthier, more biodiverse garden.

 Bloom 101: Gardeners Guide to growing Dahlias

-Synopsis: Who doesn’t love dahlias?
-This class covers how to grow healthy, vibrant dahlias – when to plant your tubers, why pinching your plants produces more blooms, and navigating common challenges.
-Practical advice will include watering and fertilization needs and tuber over-wintering options to set you up with the confidence to grow a garden bursting with beautiful dahlias to enjoy mid-summer into the fall.
+Who doesn’t love dahlias?
+Learn how to grow healthy, vibrant dahlias – when to plant your tubers, why pinching your plants produces more blooms, and overwintering options.
+Build your confidence with practical advice so you’re ready to face common challenges and enjoy a garden full of dahlias.

 Unbeatable Plants for the Maritime Northwest